-Canon has long been known in the market not only as a manufacturer of amateur and professional photo and video cameras, but also for its unusual cameras and other devices.
+Canon has long been known in the market as a manufacturer of amateur and professional cameras and other devices.
 For example, the company previously introduced a device called the IVY REC carabiner camera.
-Now Canon has introduced an electronic monocle – ‘Canon PowerShot ZOOM’, which is already on sale in the Japanese market.
+Now Canon has introduced an electronic monocle – ‘Canon PowerShot ZOOM,’ which is already on sale in the Japanese market.

-Canon Power Shot ZOOM is sold only in the Asian market, the cost of this unusual device is 31,460 Yen, or 300 USD.
-The device does not exceed the size of a normal adult’s palm, its dimensions are 33.4 x 50.8 x 103.2 mm, and it weighs about 145 gm, including battery and memory card.
+Canon Power Shot Zoom is sold only in the Asian market; the cost of this unusual device is 31,460 Yen or 300 USD.
+The device does not exceed the size of an average adult’s palm, its dimensions are 33.4 x 50.8 x 103.2 mm, and it weighs about 145 gm, including battery and memory card.
 The case itself is plastic and has no protection against dust and moisture.

 Canon Power Shot ZOOM uses a 1/3-inch CMOS sensor with a resolution of 12.1 million effective pixels as a matrix, and DIGIC 8 was chosen as a processor.
 Photos are saved in JPEG format at 4000 × 3000 resolution, and video is recorded in MP4 format at FullHD resolution at 30fps and 24fps.
 Also, the device is equipped with Wi-Fi and allows you to transfer the footage directly to your smartphone.

 In a commercial, Canon shows why such a monocle might be needed.
-For example, when attending a sporting event, or watching birds and animals, which the manufacturer hints at in his promotion video.
+For example, when attending a sporting event or watching birds and animals, the manufacturer hints at his promotion video.

 Let's carry around the world of overwhelming zoom.